tapgiants/graphql/README.md

 ```

 ## List API
-All the following functions require the usige of the *@connection* directive described
+All of the following functions require the usage of the *@connection* directive described
 in the Apollo [docs](https://www.apollographql.com/docs/react/features/pagination.html#connection-directive).

->In order to update/delete/paginate a list check out GraphQL list conventions described in the *GraphQL conventions* section
+>In order to manage a list(update, delete, paginate) check out the GraphQL list conventions described in the *GraphQL conventions* section

 ### updateList(cache: DataProxy, newItem: Object, query: Object, path: String):void

-Adds new item at the beginning of the list.
+Adds a new item at the beginning of the list.

 #### Arguments

-**cache**: DataProxy - Cache attribute is provided by Apollo.
-More info can be found [here](https://www.apollographql.com/docs/react/essentials/mutations.html#update).
+**cache**: DataProxy - The cache argument is provided by Apollo.
+Apollo [reference](https://www.apollographql.com/docs/react/essentials/mutations.html#update).

 **newItem**: Object - The item that will be added.

-**query**: Object - GrahqQL query created with `graphql-tag` used previously to fetch the list.
+**query**: Object - A GrahqQL query created with the [`graphql-tag`](https://github.com/apollographql/graphql-tag) package used previously to fetch the list.
 The query is used to find the result set in the cache.
-In order to use just the query without the query variables use the `@connection` directive.
-For more info check out `Common arguments examples` section
+In order to use just the query without the query variables use the [`@connection`](https://www.apollographql.com/docs/react/features/pagination.html#connection-directive) directive.
+For more info check out `Common arguments examples` section.

 **path**: String - The key under which the list result is nested.
-For more info check out `Common arguments examples` section
+For more info check out `Common arguments examples` section.

 ### updateList example
 ```jsx